strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 Each entry is 12 bytes in size, 8 for the timestamp and 4 for the offset.
 It reflects exactly how the Strimzi Canary component is producing records, because it's sending one record every 5 seconds.
 28 records would be sent in 140 seconds (28 x 5), which is exactly the difference between the timestamps: 1638100454372 - 1638100314372 = 140000 milliseconds.
+By using the `DumpLogSegments` tool, it is possible to dump the `.timeindex` file content.

 ```shell
 bin/kafka-run-class.sh kafka.tools.DumpLogSegments --deep-iteration --print-data-log --files /tmp/kafka-logs-0/__strimzi_canary-0/00000000000000000000.timeindex